ethangutk/RaytracingProgram/README.md

 <br><br>
 ### 🎨 Textures
 Textures are pretty simple.
 Put an image on an object.
 For objects like a plane or a single side of a cube, it becomes pretty easy to do.
 The challenge comes when you have to map the object onto a 3D surface.
 The example used in my screenshots is mapping an American flag onto a cylinder's side.
-This wraps the flag around the cylinder similar to how you would do with a can of soup.
-There had to be some computations involving mapping the size of the image in pixel to [0, 1].
-Once that mapping computation is complete, it’s pretty simple to find what color that pixel needs to be based on the image map, lighting, etc.
+This wraps the flag around the cylinder, similar to how you would do with a can of soup.
+Next, there had to be some computations involving mapping the size of the image in pixel to [0, 1].
+Once that mapping computation is complete, it’s pretty simple to find what color that pixel needs based on the image map, lighting, etc.

 <br><br>
 ### 🌫 Transparency
 Transparency is one of those features that take the program from good to great.
-In this program, we have a set of objects that are opaque and a set of transparent objects.
-When a viewing ray hits a transparent object, it will continue to shoot past looking for more objects.
+In this program, we have a set of opaque objects and a set of transparent objects.
+When a viewing ray hits a transparent object, it will continue to shoot past, looking for more objects.
 There are different cases:
 - Hits another opaque object
 - Hits the "sky" or no object
 - Hits another transparent object

-Based on these cases, we would combine the colors with whatever it hit and the transparent object's color.
-Overall, the objects behind a transparent object would look like they would have a tint varying by how transparent the object is.
-In the example I have below, you can see the red plane is intersecting the scene making everything "behind" the red plane have a red tint.
+We would combine the colors with whatever it hit and the transparent object's color based on these cases.
+Overall, the entities behind a transparent object would look like a tint varying by how transparent the object is.
+In the example below, the red plane intersects the scene making everything "behind" the red plane have a red tint.

 <br>**Example Of Transparency:**<br>
 ![Example_Of_Viewports](https://github.com/ethangutknecht/RaytracingProgram/blob/main/Images/Transparency_Example1.png?raw=true)